vasu31dev/playwright-ts/docs/Utilities.md

 ### Element Utilities

-The `elementutils` module provides utility functions for extracting values from web elements and performing condition checks.
+The `element-utils` module provides utility functions for extracting values from web elements and performing condition checks.
 These functions are designed to handle common tasks related to web elements, such as retrieving text or attribute values, checking visibility, and more.

 ```typescript
 import { getText, getAllTexts, getInputValue, getAttribute, attribute } from '@ElementUtils';